 We will enter into a funding agreement with successful bidders.

-A privacy notice will be published shortly that confirms how bid information will be handled and how confidential data will be protected as part of the application process.
+Read our community renewal fund privacy notice which confirms how bid information will be handled and how confidential data will be protected as part of the application process.

 Process timescales for the UK Community Renewal Fund